-Not all woman will experience all of the above symptoms.
+Not all women will experience all of the above symptoms.

 How long were you trying to conceive for before you sought help?

-I was told by one GP that it would be very unlikely I would be able to have children naturally, which was absolutely devastating to hear but from that point, we just decided to not using anything to prevent getting pregnant and just seeing how it went, although we knew we had to have been trying for 2 years before seeking help.
+One GP told me that it would be very unlikely I would be able to have children naturally, which was absolutely devastating to hear.
+But from that point, we just decided not to use anything to prevent getting pregnant and just seeing how it went, although we knew we had to have been trying for 2 years before seeking help.

-When we were finally referred to the fertility department at the hospital, we had both had the basic tests and everything was fine in terms of my husband so the issue was just with me and we knew this wasn’t going to be straight forward.
+When we were finally referred to the fertility department at the hospital, we had both had the basic tests.
+Everything was fine in terms of my husband, so the issue was just with me.
+We knew this wasn’t going to be straightforward.